natecostello/van_two_point_oh/blog/2021-10-17-wall-8020-seat-covers/wall-8020-and-seat-cover.md

 Fabricated insulating spacers 2.0
 Drilled out the holes for capscrew heads on some wall 80/20.
 Had to order a new bit.
 Test fit of short wall 80/20 wth insulating spacers, inserts, and actual capscrews.

+2021-10-23:
+Soph drilled out the faces to pass the button head cap screw on all wall 80-20 chuck fell out 1000000 times